in-toto/in-toto/demo/README.md

 # Change into project root directory
 cd in-toto

+# Install with pip in "develop mode"
-# Install required packages (we strongly recommend using Virtual Environments)
+# (we strongly recommend using Virtual Environments)
 # http://docs.python-guide.org/en/latest/dev/virtualenvs/
-pip install -r requirements.txt
+pip install -e .

+# Export the envvar required for "simple settings"
+export SIMPLE_SETTINGS=toto.settings

 # Install additional requirements that for some good reason are not in the
 # requirements file
 pip install pycrypto cryptography

-# Make sure in-toto is on your PYTHONPATH and used commands are on your PATH
-export PYTHONPATH=$PYTHONPATH:$PWD
-export PATH=$PATH:$PWD/toto

 # Change into the demo directoy and you are ready to start
 cd demo